NetSim Academic: a network lab on your desktop

 NetSim Academic

-NetSim saves hundreds of hours in setup, scripting, and data parsing, maximizaing the time available for genuine learning, experimentation, and discovery.
+NetSim saves hundreds of hours in setup, scripting, and data parsing, maximizing the time available for genuine learning, experimentation, and discovery.

 Feature NetSim Academic Open Source